Benz & Beamer Auto Solutions

 It may be true "Not all parts are created equal" yet when the dust settles it usually speaks to the long or short lived philosophy which more often than not eventually dies at the feet of the "Lemon Laws".

-Bottom line, if the same part also made by the "Same" manufacturer is available at a more affordable price which usually comes in unbranded box, it only interprets into common "cents"?
-That is also to suggest if the manufacturer insist they're fully invested in day to day operations at every level will try to remain at the "Peak" of their industry standards.
+Bottom line, if the same part also made by the "Same" manufacturer is available at a more affordable price (which usually comes in unbranded box) it only interprets into common "cents"?
+That's also to suggest if the manufacturer of a component insist they're fully invested in terms of "Quality Control".
+If this holds true, they'll also remain at the Apex of the learning curve.

-Let's face it, Auto Makers pay a premium price to have their parts boxed, branded and Quality controlled.
-"Individual Parts" manufacturers should also clearly understand their real staying power in terms of product Branding once they do make it to the Automotive Big Leagues.
+Let's face it, top end Auto Makers will pay a premium price to have their parts boxed, branded and Quality controlled.
+You would assume manufacturers clearly understand the true potential of their staying power in the Automotive parts industry.

-If a consumer wants only to use OE (Original Equipment) they should expect to pay more for that branding and at today's inflation indexed pricing.
+If a consumer wants to use only OE (Original Equipment) they should expect to pay more for that branding.
 More often the norm for branded products will land somewhere between 15% - 25% higher.

 In terms of replacement parts and their OE vs OEM differences the exception might be if a consumer plans on keeping their car until it becomes a "Classic".
-Such a status where "Mint Condition" truly interprets as branded "Original Equipment" with little to zero exceptions".
+A status where "Mint Condition" truly interprets as branded "Original Equipment" with zero exceptions.

-Buying only OE parts as if the Golden Rule doesn't always interpret "Best" quality or part Longevity expectations.
-Especially when the greatest "Data" consideration has leanings toward documented repairs made while under "Manufacturer Warranty".
+Buying only OE parts as if the Golden Rule doesn't always interpret "Best" quality or hard a line guarantee of a particular parts life span.
+Especially when the more telling information has leanings toward documented repairs.
+The more telling component to include repairs made while a vehicle is under "Manufacturer Warranty".
+Most consumers will never gain access to the unfiltered version.

-I look at this way, if your water pump gets replaced 3 times while under factory warranty, that part is trying to say something.
+I look at this way, if your water pump gets replaced 2 times while under a 4 year 50k mile "Factory Warranty", that part is trying to say something.
+But if those type of statistics never reach public awareness, truly how valid are the publicized "Statistics"?
 When dealing with the issue of color matching, part fitment (namely Trim Items) "Original Equipment" is the only way to go.

-Having a clear understanding as to why any individual "Replacement" parts retain their status in the market place should also point back to "Why" a particular Auto Maker was either "Chosen" or Not?
+Having a clear understanding as to why any individual replacement parts does retain their prime status in the market place should also point back to "Why" a particular Auto Maker was "Chosen" to begin with.

 At the end of the day doesn't it all boil down to Who, Why and What we trust the "Most" in terms of the dependable functionality of our "Family" operated vehicles.
 DL